-77 physical assets

-The state of the s The process of the state of the

-10-01 City of Palmetto citizen Adopted by Resolution No. The adopting resolution

-75 participation plan and 2010-24. should be codified into the

-sss grievance procedure for CDBG City Code.

-programs

-Executive Actions:

-Employee position Chapter 7-152 and 7-246 of Staff recommends revising the

-0 designations City Code. ordinance to define the

-Administrative Official as the

-Minimum Maintenance

-Standards Official as the Code

-Enforcement Director.
+establishing a policy pertaining to the capitalization of the City's in the Budgetary Policy. physical assets 10-01 City of Palmetto citizen participation plan and grievance procedure for CDBG programs Adopted by Resolution No. 2010-24.
+The adopting resolution should be codified into the City Code.
+Executive Actions: Employee position Chapter 7-152 and 7-246 of Staff recommends revising the designations City Code. ordinance to define the Administrative Official as the City's Building Official and the Minimum Maintenance Standards Official as the Code Enforcement Director.